-- Research various treatment options and present them to your loved one.
+- Research various rehab centers and present them to your loved one.

-- Once your loved one has agreed to receive treatment, be an active part of his or her therapeutic process.
+- Once your loved one has agreed to enter rehab, be an active part of his or her therapeutic process.

 - Recognize that the road to recovery is a long one.
 Do not give up on your loved one.
 Remain an unconditional source of support and encouragement.

 Why Those in Boca Raton, FL Should Consider Rehab at Wellness Resource Center